AsamK/signal-cli/README.md

         signal-cli -a ACCOUNT register

-  You can register Signal using a land line number.
+  You can register Signal using a landline number.
 In this case you can skip SMS verification process and jump directly to the voice call verification by adding the `--voice` switch at the end of above register command.

   Registering may require solving a CAPTCHA